mtlynch/mtlynch.io/content/retrospectives/2024/01/index.md

 This is partially due to time constraints.
 I had to unexpectedly work around a few issues with our vendors, and that took up a bit of my time.

 The other issue is that this is an unpleasant task, so I procrastinated.
-It's an important thing to do because we want to catch manufacturing errors early, but it requires making an ask of our 3PL, who historically hasn't been so cooperative.
+It's an important thing to do because we want to catch manufacturing errors early, but it requires making a special request to our 3PL, who historically hasn't been so cooperative.

 ### Handle TinyPilot's end-of-year tax chores

 - **Result**: We collected W-9 forms from all of our vendors.
 - **Grade**: A-

-This is now complete, and have a better understanding of who needs to give us W-9 forms.
+This is now complete, and I have a better understanding of who needs to give us W-9 forms.
 I can avoid making it a last-minute task in the future.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats